Losant/losant-docs/docs/dashboards/indicator.md

 ![Indicator Query Configuration](/images/dashboards/indicator-query-config.png "Indicator Query Configuration")

 When "Historical" is selected as the block type, and either a duration other than "Last received data point" is selected or more than one device is selected or at least one device tag is selected within a query, it will also be necessary to select an aggregation method for that query.
 This is the mathematical operation by which your query will boil down all data from the selected devices and duration into a single value.
-The default aggregation method is `MEAN`.
+The default aggregation method is `Mean`.

 ## Query Result